ThomasByr/Phoenyx/README.md

 ## Changelog

-Please refer to [the Changelog file](changelog.md) for more detail.
+Please refer to [the changelog file](changelog.md) for more detail.

-This updates covers a better alternative to display errors and warnings.
-You can set the method to display warnings with ``error_handler_set_soft``.
+This updates covers the brand new SandBox class.
+Now the Engine in "Pygame Engine" starts making sens.
+The SandBox class, when created, must be linked to a Renderer to actually draw shapes and physical objects.
+For now, objects do not rotate, and only circle shapes have been implemented in a way that makes sens.
+Of course, more to come in the future.

 ## TODOs